-Prerequisite: completion of 39 semester hours or permission of department chair
+Prerequisite: Prerequisite: sophmore standing or permission of department chair

 The content and method pertaining to the preventive aspects of chemical dependency.

 Included will be emphasis on basic pharmacology, causes of drug abuse, possible alternatives, and the role of school and community services.